AaronL44/Jenkins-Guides/CI-CDE-GUIDE.md

 Change the "Branch Specifier (blank for 'any')" from "*/main" to "*/dev"

+- WHY: The dev branch is used for development and testing before it’s merged into the main branch.
+Changing the specifier ensures Jenkins builds from the correct branch.

 ![Branch specifier dev](images/Branch%20specifier%20dev.png)

 Scroll to the "Build Triggers" and select the "Github hook trigger for GITScm polling"

 ![BUILD TRIGGERS GITSCM](images/BUILD%20TRIGGERS%20GITSCM.png)

-- This tells github to listen for a webhook.
+- WHY: This tells Jenkins to automatically trigger the build process whenever GitHub sends a webhook (e.g., on pushing code to the repository), making the CI process continuous.

 Next, move to your github tab on google.